Mars is one of the planets we can sometimes see from Earth with our naked eye.

 A Martian year is equal to 1 Earth year, 320 days, and 18.2 hours.

-It is said that an alien skull was found on Mars.
+It was once thought that an alien skull was found on Mars.

-Mars is about 1.5 times further from the Sun than Earth is.
+Mars is roughly 1.5 times farther from the Sun than Earth, at about 1.52 AU (astronomical units).